yilboudo/metabolomics_scripts/README.txt

 Nperm: Number of permutations applied to the test statistic.

-Note: All the metabolites in your table should be consecutive.
-They don't have to be in any particular order but, they all need to follow each other in the table.
+Note: All the metabolites columns in your table should follow each other.
+They don't have to be in any particular order.